wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 2.6.9.2 =

+Small fixes to escape special title separator values, and the missing Google+ / Schema Description value on user profile pages.

 = 2.6.9.1 =

 WPSSO has been updated with new options to manage Title and Video settings.